What are neurobics?

 I over came my shame and tried them out, and now doing them is almost habit.
 And I have developed a bit of a strategy for remembering the sequence.
 I have moved up a couple of levels, and am doing neurobics.
-What is good for me is paying attention to this exercise daily at the same time.
-What Dr. Katz recommends below demands my looking for those opportunities regularly.
-Ahhhh.
-No more habits?
-All novelty?
-All or nothing?
+(See below to find out what neurobics is). .

 Try out this exercise for size: the next time you return home, close your eyes in front of your door, find your keys, open the door and turn on the inside light all without re-opening your eyes.

 Or, if you're right-handed, brush your teeth one morning with your left hand.

 While both activities may sound like exercises in frustration, they are actually healthy exercises for your brain.

 Call it neurobics, a term coined by Duke University neurobiology professor Lawrence Katz.
 It means using one or more of your senses in an unusual way.

 "The basic idea is that you are using sensory systems or pathways that are not usually used to perform a given task.
 What's that is doing is making different groups of cells more active than they normally would be," explains Katz, an internationally recognized expert on the development and function of the cortex in mammals.

 "This, in turn, can strengthen connections between cells and cause them to release growth factors, which are molecules that help cells stay healthy," he says.